The Complete List of 15 Pricing Models for Services PLUS Guidance on the Perfect Pricing Model for You

 Read about the 5 other vital clauses for setting boundaries with clients in this blog post on the 5 Out of 10 Crucial Clauses for Setting Boundaries with Clients (Part 2).

 Do you want a contract that includes the best pricing models for services for your specific niche?
-I sell contract templates for your specific services on this page of my contract shop!
+I sell contract templates for your specific services in my contract shop!